abregado/roleplay-book-gen/_chapters/06_encounter_types.md

 The most common situation which results in a Risky Attack Roll is when attacking a target which is adjacent to another friendly creature that is also within range of the attack.
 In this case, rolling a 1 generally means you hit the friendly target instead.

 ### Visibility, Sight, Lighting and Cover
 A creature may only attack a target that it can detect.
-Detection can be granted in many ways but generally it is gained via Line of Sight.
+Detection can be granted in many ways, but generally it is gained via Line of Sight.

+During combat, creatures are not considered to have a particular arc in which they can see.
+It is assumed that they are looking around and actively updating their mental map of the battlefield.

 If a creature is undetected by the attacker, then it may not be selected as a target.